Hamada Helal

 Mohamed Abdel-Fatah Mohamed Abdulaziz Helal (محمد عبد الفتاح محمد عبد العزيز هلال; born March 20, 1980), better known as Hamada Helal (حمادة هلال), is an Egyptian singer, actor, and composer who was born in Faqous, Sharqia Governorate, Egypt.
 He now resides in Cairo.
 Hamada started his interest singing when he was 5 years old.
 He used to record his voice whilst singing on cassette tapes.
 Helal has presented several albums and has presented work in cinema and television.

+Hamada Helal is regarded as one of Egypt and the Middle East's prominent singers.
+His successful music career eventually led him to pursue acting.
+He is particularly recognized for his television roles in the 2019 series Ibn Osool, the 2018 series Qanon Omar, and the 2017 series Taqat Alqadr.

+Helal has also appeared in several films, including Hamaty Bet-hebbeny (2014), Mr. and Mrs. Oweis (2012), Amn Dawlat (2011), Helm El Omr (2008), El Hob Kedah (2007), Eleyal Herbit (2006), and Eyal Habiba (2005).

 Early life

 Hamada Helal's real name is "Mohamed Abdel Fattah Mohamed Abdel Aziz Helal".
-Born in Sharkia governorate, he and his family, consisting of a brother "Medhat", and two sisters "Hind" and "Nour" moved to Cairo in the Al-Zawia Al-Hamra area.
+Born in Sharqia Governorate, he and his family, consisting of a brother "Medhat", and two sisters "Hind" and "Nour" moved to Cairo in the Al-Zawia Al-Hamra area.
 Helal started singing when he was 5 years old.
 He used to record his voice whilst singing on cassette tapes.
 Many artists influenced Hamada, such as Abdel Halim Hafez, Mohamed Abdel Wahab and Umm Kulthum.
 At school, He sang during school breaks and entertainment periods.
 His relatives noticed the beauty of his voice, so they asked him to sing at weddings and birthdays.
 When Helal was seven, one of his relatives heard him singing and took him to a musician.
 He learned the music basics and was encouraged.
 The musician told Helal that he would introduce him to sing at his relatives' wedding.
 This was the starting point of his career.
 He worked from an early age in various professions while his studies and music career to contribute to the livelihood of his family, which was going through difficult financial circumstances.
 He joined the Faculty of Tourism and Hotels in 1997.